 Now, we will drop and create our test table and add a new identity column.
-Additionally, we will also add a default constraint to this column.
-Thereby if we don’t insert any explicit value to this column, it will automatically create a new value.
+Also, we will add a default constraint to this column.
+Thereby, if we don’t insert any explicit value to this column, it will automatically create a new value.

 DROP TABLE IF EXISTS TblCountry CREATE TABLE [dbo].[TblCountry] ( [CountryName] VARCHAR(50), [ContinentNames] VARCHAR(50) NULL, [CountryPopulation] BIGINT NULL , SeqID uniqueidentifier default(newid()) ) DECLARE @OutputID AS TABLE(LogID uniqueidentifier) INSERT TblCountry (CountryName,ContinentNames,CountryPopulation) OUTPUT INSERTED.SeqId INTO @OutputID VALUES ('Germany','Europe',8279000 ) SELECT * FROM @OutPutId

 R – Read